 🇪🇨 Quito – On the Ecuador volunteer program, the cost of your project transport is not included in your program fee.
 Transport to the medical volunteer abroad project will usually require a bus ride.
 The bus stop is located nearby to the volunteer accommodation.
 Furthermore, the local team will assist you in learning the routes to your volunteer project.
 As a result, you will be acquainted with how to get to and from your volunteer project.

 🇬🇭 Kumasi – On the Ghana volunteer program, the cost of your project transport is not included in your Program Fee.
-You will be required to take public transport to your medical volunteer abroad program every day.
-Our local coordinators will introduce you to local transport methods during your orientation and first couple of days at the project.
+You will be required to take public transport to your program every day.
+Our local coordinators will introduce you to local transport methods during your orientation and the first couple of days at the project.
 We will also indicate how much you should be paying for transport so that you do not get ripped off.
-The main form of public transport you will use are tro tros.
-They are cheap and easy to use.
+Public transport in Ghana is cheap and easy to use.
 Most noteworthy, heavy traffic and poor road infrastructure can be commonplace within Kumasi.
 Subsequently, the journey to the volunteer project can take anywhere from 45 minutes to 1 hour upwards from the Volunteer House.

 🇮🇳 Faridabad – On the India volunteer program, the cost of your project transport is included in your Program Fee.
-Our team have their own private transport networks that will transfer you to and from the medical volunteer abroad projects every day.
-If not within walking distance, you with travel to and from project by either tuk-tuk or minivan.
+Our team have their own private transport networks that will transfer you to and from the projects every day.
+If not within walking distance, you will travel to and from the project by either tuk-tuk or minivan.

 PMGY welcome volunteers of all nationalities and backgrounds.
 The minimum age to join the program is 17 and there is no upper age limit.
 All volunteers need to have a good level of English, although it does not need to be your first language.
 You do not need to speak the local language.
 However, you will find that learning a few words in your days with us will go a long way!